cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ## Human Training

-The usual approach to network OAM with procedures applied by humans is open to errors in all these procedures, with impact in network availability and resilience.
+The usual approach to network OAM with procedures applied by humans is open to errors in all these procedures, whigh impact network availability and resilience.
 Response procedures and actions for most relevant operational requests and incidents are commonly defined to reduce errors to a minimum.
-The progressive automation of these procedures, such as predictive control or closed-loop management, reduce the faults and response time, but still there is the need of a human-in-the-loop for multiples actions.
+The progressive automation of these procedures, such as predictive control or closed-loop management, reduce the faults and response time, but still, there is the need of a human-in-the-loop for multiple actions.
 These processes are not intuitive and require training to learn how to respond.

 The use of network digital twin for this purpose in different network